madeleinevarda/RowHealth_analysis/README.md

 # Dashboard

-The dashboard can be found in Tableau Public here.
-This dashboard enables users to filter by X, X, and X and focuses on trends in X,X, and X.
+This dashboard enables users to filter by plan, state, and campaign type and focuses on trends and values in marketing, signup, and claim metrics.

 # Presentation Sample